PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/px_backup/README.md

 26. Return back to Azure Data Studio right click on the backup_test.txt file and select delete and confirm that you wish to do this.

-27. Scale both the name node and storage pool satefulsets down to zero, obtain their names using this command
+27. Scale both the name node and storage pool `satefulsets` down to zero, obtain their names using this command:
 ```
 kubectl get statefulset -n ca-bdc | egrep '(nmnode|storage)'
 ```